 As you decide, consider the benefits of opening up.
 Sharing your cancer diagnosis with people you feel comfortable and safe with can ease your burden and allow you to feel supported and cared for during a difficult time.
 Research has shown that people with a solid social and emotional support network adjust better to their diagnosis and report a higher quality of life.

 Family and friends may offer to help, especially as you go through treatment.
 Giving them specifics about how they can help can ease your burden and reduce their feelings of helplessness.
 Consider asking for help with:

-- Keeping you company during chemotherapy or when waiting for your appointments
+- Keeping you company during chemotherapy or when you are waiting for your appointments.

-- Watching your kids, bringing over a meal or helping with house chores
+- Watching your kids, bringing over a meal or helping with household chores.

-“Engaging in conversation about your diagnosis, treatment, feelings and thoughts can help you process your diagnosis,” says Dr. Palsdottir.
+- Supporting you during particularly difficult times—talking about your diagnosis, treatment, feelings and thoughts can help you process everything.